Alberta Adoption Guide vs. Private Agency: What $15,000–$50,000 in Agency Fees Actually Buys You

 What is the Supports for Permanency income threshold for 2025?

-Under the 2025 update, the basic maintenance rate through Supports for Permanency applies to families with household income under $180,000.
-Families above this threshold may still qualify for non-income-tested supports including therapeutic services, respite care, and counseling.
-The $6,000 private adoption subsidy (for licensed agency adoptions) is also subject to the $180,000 income threshold.
+Under the 2025 update, the basic maintenance rate through Supports for Permanency is unavailable to families with household income above $180,000.
+Families above this threshold may still qualify for non-income-tested supports including therapeutic services and respite care.
+The $6,000 private-domestic grant is also subject to its current eligibility criteria, including the stated $180,000 income threshold.

 How long does private adoption take in Alberta?

-Private domestic adoption timelines vary widely — from six months to seven years.
+Private domestic adoption timelines vary widely — approximately 1 to 7 years.
 This is because birth parents select adoptive families from profile books, and there is no chronological waitlist.
 Agency averages are often misleading because they do not reflect the variance.
 Some families match in months; others wait many years.
 Understanding this before committing to a contract and agency fees is part of what informed pathway comparison provides.

 An independent adoption guide cannot match you with a birth parent.
 What it can do is give you the complete picture of Alberta's four adoption pathways — with honest costs, realistic timelines, and the financial rules that agencies don't volunteer — before you commit tens of thousands of dollars to a single option.